GabrieleRisso/aiyu/README.md

 ### AIyu pipeline (WIP)

-example:
-Suppose **question.mp3** is a file containing a question in english
+example: suppose **question.mp3** is a file containing a question in english
 ```
 a2t question.mp3 && t2tr it && t2a
 ```